-With inflation your savings are worth less each year.
+Did you know that with inflation your savings are worth less each year?

 Inflation is when the cost of things goes up, do you remember when a bottle of Oyster Bay was £7 (it’s now £10) or Chomp bars were 10p (now 15p).
 These changes are monitored closely by the Office of National Statistics.
 Each month they release a figure called the Consumer Price Index or CPI which shows us how much prices have changed.
 They look the prices of hundreds of daily-life goods and services, think: fruit & veg, bread, petrol, clothes, ...
 If the index is up it means, on average, these items have become more expensive over the last year.

 The spending power of your savings is declining with time because life is getting more expensive.
 In other words, the money you have saved could have bought you more a year ago.

 The only way to fight inflation is to counter-balance by growing your savings at the same rate as inflation, or more.
 This could be achieved through earning interest or income on your savings or growth from investments.
 The UK’s inflation is currently at 2.3% year-on-year so you need to be earning more to win this battle.